blinskey/greek-reference/README.md

 This project includes icons from <http://www.androidicons.com>.

 The app icon, which is excluded from the repository, was constructed in part from an icon obtained from the "Boilerplates" icon set available at <http://www.android-icons.com>.
 The icon set is licensed under the Creative Commons Attribution 3.0 Unported License.
 See <http://creativecommons.org/licenses/by/3.0/> for details.

+The creators of the Android Developer Icons have [announced](http://androidicons.com/) that the icon set will be made open source in early December.
+The icons will be added to this repository once this has occurred.

 ## Texts